Best AI Case Study Generators 2026: 7 Tested, 1 Winner

 When to pick which tool — decision rubric

-Need the customer's story captured for you?
+Need the customer's story captured for you — the interview included?
 StoryVoice.
-The only tool in the category that runs the interview.
+The only tool in the category that runs the interview itself.

 Volume of many document types at cheapest price?
-Template.net ($12/mo Plus).
+Template.net ($12/mo Plus) — but case studies are one of 50+ document types there, not the product focus.

 Early-stage multi-LLM experimentation, willing to be an early customer?
-MultipleChat — but only if you can tolerate zero G2 social proof.
+MultipleChat — only if you can tolerate zero G2 social proof and no public pricing.

 The missing feature across the entire category

 We tested seven tools.
-Each had strengths.
 None conducted the customer interview.

 That matters because B2B case study production has a well-known failure pattern: the customer agrees in principle, the project stalls on scheduling, and by the time the 45-minute call happens (if it happens), momentum is gone.
-A HubSpot study on B2B content operations found that the average enterprise team publishes 4 case studies per year — not because writing is hard, but because the interview step collapses.
+Most teams end up publishing a fraction of the case studies they intended to, and not because the writing was hard.
+The interview step is where it collapses.

 Fix the interview step and you can publish 20-40 case studies per year instead of 4.
 That's the bet StoryVoice was built on.
 The seven competitors in this list all assume the interview is someone else's problem.